huggingface/tokenizers/tokenizers/bitsplit/mask_splitter_spec.md

 ## 4. Operator set

 Parabix names, because they are the literature standard.
-Every operator takes a `&mut Carry` so cross-block state is explicit and never forgotten.
+Cross-block state is explicit and never forgotten, but it is **not** an argument on every operator: it lives in the streams themselves.
+`streams!` declares a grammar's class-stream set and generates `back`/`fwd` — the whole set shifted one position, carrying in the previous block's last bit and the next block's first bit.
+So a rule that asks "what held just before here?" is `bk.x`, exact at a block edge, with no re-derivation of the boundary byte.
+Only state that is genuinely not a stream (an open run flag, a mod-N counter, the retractable `anl`) stays in a `Carry` struct.

+The `blocks` driver owns everything that is not grammar: block geometry, the fill-seed threading, the previous/current/next rotation with one block of lookahead, both carried shifts, `lb`, the eof bit, and the `starts` assembly.
+A grammar supplies its atom table, its plane decode and its rules.

 | operator | meaning | cost |
 |---|---|---|